-Hardware The Processor is the heart of your computer.
+The processor is the heart of your computer.
 It determines how fast, and how smoothly, your computer will run.

 UIS recommends that you also check on your computer’s bus speed and clock speed.
 They can have a great impact on your system speed.
 Your manufacturer will be able to tell you more about these features on your computer.

-Memory (sometimes called RAM, for Random Access Memory) is the amount of random data access space available to your computer.
-It works as a temporary filing space, allowing you to run multiple programs without slowing down the system’s speed and performance.
-We strongly recommend a minimum of 4GB of RAM, and suggest that if you plan on using the computer for any multimedia purposes (playing movies or music, for instance), you upgrade to 6GB or 8GB.
+Memory (sometimes called RAM, for Random Access Memory), is the amount of random data access space available to your computer.
+It works as a temporary filling space, allowing you to run multiple programs without slowing down the system’s speed and performance.
+We strongly recommend a minimum of 8GB of RAM, and suggest that if you plan on using the computer for any multimedia purposes (playing movies or music, for instance), you upgrade to 16GB or 32GB.